TechHutTV/homelab/media/README.md

 ├── shows
 └── youtube
 ```
 Here is a easy command to create the download directory scheme.
+Run within the /data directory.
 ```
 mkdir -p downloads/qbittorrent/{completed,incomplete,torrents} && mkdir -p downloads/nzbget/{completed,intermediate,nzb,queue,tmp}
 ```

 ### Network Share (VM)
 I generally install Docker on the same LXC that I have my media server on as well as all my data.
 This; however, is [not recommened by Proxmox](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#chapter_pct).
 Going forward you should create a seperate VM for all your docker containers and mount the data directory we created in the storage guide with the share.
+You can also use this method if you're using a serpate share on another machine running something like Unraid or TrueNAS.

 Within the VM install `cifs-utils`
 ```